MadsHaerup/flaiir/README.md

 // What does Function 1 do?
 ```

-- Highlight all of the above then,
+- Highlight all of the above
   - Open command palette: **shift + command + p** and type “flaiir generator/explainer” and hit the _Enter key_

 Output: